Bike Law North Carolina, Ann Groninger, has been protecting bicyclists for over 15 years and has written the book on

 Unfortunately, bicyclists in North Carolina face some of the country's most archaic and unfair laws, including the antiquated contributory negligence doctrine.
 Also, rapid urbanization and the resulting suburban sprawl in several cities has put traffic pressure on old farm-to-market roads and increased the level of hostility toward bicyclists.

 North Carolina lawyer and Bike Law founder, Ann Groninger, has advocated at the state level on behalf of bicyclists in North Carolina for over 12 years.
 She recently submitted a letter in support of two-abreast riding to a legislative study group weighing a potential change in the law.

 Ann wrote the book on North Carolina bicycle laws.
-It's called the "Ride Guide (BLB #1: North Carolina Bicycle Laws)" and can be downloaded here: Ride Guide NC.
+It's called the "Ride Guide (BLB #1: North Carolina Bicycle Laws)" and can be viewed below or downloaded here: Ride Guide NC.

 Ann has offices in Charlotte and Durham and has helped bike accident clients in Asheville, Raleigh, Durham, Greenville, Wilmington, Fayetteville, and throughout the state.
 Read more about Ann on her bio page.